A2Zadeh/CE-CLM/README.md

-For more information on OpenFace, please see [here](https://github.com/TadasBaltrusaitis/OpenFace/)

-An extension of OpenFace by Tadas Baltrusaitis with the facial landmark detector and tracking model replaced by Convolutional Experts, Constrained Local Model (CE-CLM).
+# The CE-CLM code will soon be a part of OpenFace 2.0.
+Please visit [OpenFace Github](https://github.com/TadasBaltrusaitis/OpenFace/) to download the newest OpenFace.

-# Using OpenFace
+# Using CE-CLM

 Binaries for Windows are available here: